nspcc-dev/neofs-http-gw/README.md

 variables.

-`HTTP_GW_WEB_STREAM_REQUEST_BODY` environment variable can be used to disable request body streaming (effectively it'll make gateway accept file completely first and only then try sending it to NeoFS).
+`HTTP_GW_WEB_STREAM_REQUEST_BODY` environment variable can be used to disable request body streaming (effectively it'll make the gateway accept the file completely first and only then try sending it to NeoFS).

 `HTTP_GW_WEB_MAX_REQUEST_BODY_SIZE` controls maximum request body size